-13.1 Select: "Active variables (columns)": these active variables are the words in this example.

-13.3 After clicking on two small check-boxes, press: "Draw" on the menu of the large green windows entitled Kohonen map.

-13.4 You can change the font size ("Font") and dilate the obtained Kohonen map: ("Dilat.") to make it more legible.
+- 13.1 Select: "Active variables (columns)": these active variables are the words in this example. - 13.2 Select a (5 x 5) map, and continue. - 13.3 After clicking on two small check-boxes, press: "Draw" on the menu of the large green windows entitled Kohonen map. - 13.4 You can change the font size ("Font") and dilate the obtained Kohonen map: ("Dilat.") to make it more legible.
 The words appearing in the same cell are often associated in the same responses.
-This property holds, at a lesser degree, for contiguous cells.

-13.5 Pressing "Axes View", and selecting one axis allows one to enrich the display with pieces of information about a specified principal axis: large positive coordinates in red colour, large negative coordinates in green, with some transitional hues.

-13.6 Go back to the main menu, click on "Kohonen map" and choose the item: "Active observations".

-13.7 Select a (10 x 10) map, and redo the operations 13.3 to 13.5 for the observations.
+This property holds, at a lesser degree, for contiguous cells. - 13.5 Pressing "AxeView", and selecting one axis allows one to enrich the display with pieces of information about a specified principal axis: large positive coordinates in red colour, large negative coordinates in green, with some transitional hues. - 13.6 Go back to the main menu, click on "Kohonen map" and choose the item: "Active observations" - 13.7 Select a (10×10) map, and redo the operations 13.3 to 13.5 for the observations.
 In the context of this example, the other items of the menu are not relevant.